James Sharp

 Sudbury Hall rear

 In defeat, we made our way to Hagley, near Halesowen, near Birmingham last night.
-We checked into our little hotel and ran into Halesowen where we found the church of St. John the Baptism.
+We checked into our little hotel and ran into Halesowen where we found the church of St. John the Baptist.
 Interestingly, as we wandered the cemetery, we found loads of Coley, Willett, and Harris tombstones.
 Many were modern, but there were a few in which I am sure they are cousins I have in my family history file.
 That made it worth it.
 The other deceased I will have to do some research on to trace them back to the family and connect them in.
 Hopefully I can find another person who has done research on some of the same lines and can help me with my research.
 We shall see.

 St John’s in Halesowen